AndBible/sword_studybibles/README.md

 ------------
  - By default verse linking is hard-wired to ESVS module.
 This is to workaround with Andbible
    <reference> rendering bug (or feature - this is still to be disputed).
+   You may use --bible_work_id None if you wish not to use ESVS as your bible.

 TODO
 ----
-  - Add bible book intros into beginning of each book in commentary module
+  - Add bible book intros into beginning of each book in commentary module (+ backreferences)
   - Make sword book module out of other articles